dritter-sap/zibaldone/odb-graph-data-loader/README.md

 There are several different approaches to store large amounts of graph data into OrientDB.
 We tried out one, which worked for a real-world data set.
-If you tried out others, which worked or not, feel free to share them here.
+If you try out others, which worked well or not, feel free to share them here.

-Alternative design approaches from ground up with batch processing framework include but are not limited to:
+Alternative design approaches from ground up with **batch processing** framework include but are not limited to:
 - Apache Samza: http://samza.apache.org/
 - Spring-batch: https://spring.io/projects/spring-batch
 - Easy batch: https://github.com/j-easy/easy-batch

+or CSV libraries
+-

+or persistent maps
+-

 TODOs:
 - add stats: `SummaryStatistics`
-- `db.getMetadata().getIndexManager().getIndex("indexName").get(id)`
-- document node contains all outgoing edges, which increases the memory consumption

 ### References
 [1] iiBench: https://github.com/dritter-sap/iibench-mongodb